Measure the impact of key individuals on their work environment.

 Why use a 360-degree assessment?

-Humance's 360 Assessment is offered
+Humance's 360 Assessment is available

-in two different formats:
+in the following formats:

 New features offered in 2021

 We improved the report to better meet the needs of users.
 Here’s what we did.